ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

     Idle Frontier is a clicker game that challenges you to build a frontier language model in 1000 days!
     In this blog post, I'll talk about some reflections on developing a game with the help of large language models.
 excerpt: |
+    Idle Frontier is a clicker game that challenges you to build a frontier language model in 1000 days!
+    In this blog post, I'll talk about some reflections on developing a game with the help of large language models.
 ---

 <span class="firstcharacter">C</span>an you bootstrap your way from annotating data to training a frontier model in one thousand days?
 Play Idle Frontier!